Gender discrimination kills 239,000 girls in India each year, study finds

 "Gender equity is not only about rights to education, employment or political representation.
 It is also about care, vaccination, and nutrition of girls, and ultimately survival," added Guilmoto.

-The report is the first to examine the number of avoidable deaths among girls under five in India at a district level, showing specific geographic patterns of excess female mortality across India's 640 districts.
+The report is the first to examine the number of avoidable deaths among girls under five in India at a district level, showing specific geographic patterns of avoidable female mortality across India's 640 districts.

-Excess mortality is defined as the difference between observed and expected mortality rates.
+Avoidable or excess mortality is defined as the difference between observed and expected mortality rates.

 To determine that figure for India, researchers used UN population data from 46 countries to calculate the difference between the expected morality rate for girls aged under five in areas of the world without gender discrimination and the reality inside India.

-The researchers found that in 29 out of 35 Indian states showed overall excess mortality in girls under five, and all Indian states and territories, apart from two, contained at least one district with excess mortality.
+The researchers found that 29 out of 35 Indian states showed overall excess mortality in girls under five, and all Indian states and territories, apart from two, contained at least one district with excess mortality.

 The average level of excess mortality in girls aged 0-4 in India between 2000-2005 was 18.5 per 1,000 live births, or close to a quarter of a million deaths a year.